xylix/lean-site-template/README.md

 1. First, [create a free GitHub account](https://github.com/join).
 1. After you've signed back into GitHub with your account, hit the 'Fork' button at the top-right of this page.
 Forking will create a copy of this repository of code that you can work with in your GitHub account.
 Once the copy has been made, GitHub should automatically redirect you to your copy at https://www.github.com/YOUR-USERNAME/lean-site-template.
 ![Fork a repo](https://user-images.githubusercontent.com/4016519/34449760-f1726ca8-ecb0-11e7-9529-3b194657dcb6.png)
-1. Once at your forked copy of the code on Github, and click on "Branch: master".
+1. Once at your forked copy of the code on Github, click on "Branch: master".
 A field should appear; type in gh-pages and then click "Create branch: gh-pages".
 ![Create a gh-pages branch](https://user-images.githubusercontent.com/4016519/34450049-6a239ac4-ecb5-11e7-9bf9-7d04c699d95b.png)
 1. Go to https://github.com/settings/tokens and hit "Generate new token".
 Fill in Token description with "Travis deployment" and check the "Repo" checkbox.
 Then scroll down and hit the green "Generate token" button.
 ![Generate a new token](https://user-images.githubusercontent.com/4016519/34449783-316a7d78-ecb1-11e7-9b7b-ffd6ae437cbf.png)